yasin-esfandiari/Automatic-Image-Tagging-2PKNN/README.md

 1. This repository includes the partial implementation of the 2PKNN algorithm.
 Yashaswi Verma and C.V.
 Jawahar, Image Annotation Using Metric Learning in Semantic Neighbourhoods, ECCV 12. [[Link](https://link.springer.com/chapter/10.1007/978-3-642-33712-3_60)]

-2. Also includes fine-tuning the ImageNet pre-trained neural nets(RN101, DN169, DN161, VGG16) on [mirFlickr](https://press.liacs.nl/mirflickr/) dataset for feature extraction in Keras.
+2. Also includes using the ImageNet pre-trained neural nets(RN101, DN169, DN161, VGG16) on [mirFlickr](https://press.liacs.nl/mirflickr/) dataset for feature extraction in Keras.
 Pre/post-processing conducted with scikit-learn.

 ## Instructions: